nikitoshina/Wine-Arbitrage/README.md

 of the regression is 37.65%, meaning the variability of explanatory variables explains 37.65% of the price variation.
 F statistic for the regression is 282.11, which is enough to confirm that the regression has substantial explanatory power at 1% significance level.
-To test for heteroskedasticity, White Test was used.
-The test p-value is below 1%, so we can conclude that the distribution of errors is heteroskedastic.
+As for heteroskedasticity Breusch-Pagan test was used yielding 1.9825018^{-20}, which allows us to conclude that there is heteroskedasticity at significance level below 1%.
 To test for multicollinearity, VIF is used.
 All explanatory variables before introduction of interaction term had VIF less than 1.1, meaning multicollinearity was not a concern for the model.
 Nonetheless, introduction of interaction term reduced intercept and wine country Chile significance below threshold, which was expected.

 <table style="border-collapse:collapse; border:none;">
 <tr>